heaps12345/madkudu/markdown/csm.md

 Like every fast-growing startup we have our strengths and weaknesses.
 To reach our short-term goal of $1M in ARR we need someone who can fill in the gaps.

 Where we are:
-- Our product creates TONS of value for our customers.
+- Our **product creates TONS of value** for our customers.
 We’re not a vitamin, we’re a pain killer.
 We have numerous [case studies](http://www.madkudu.com/customers-segment-fastlane) to prove it.
-- We have a very very strong engineering team who ships new features at blazing speed against a visionary roadmap.
+- We have a **very strong engineering team** who ships new features at blazing speed against a visionary roadmap.
-- We have an amazing group of early customer advocates.
+- We have an **amazing group of customer advocates**.
 Today, We don’t do any marketing or outbound sales.
 Our new revenue come from recommendations from existing customers who saw the value of MadKudu.

 Where we need your help now:
-* Maximize each client’s potential for success by becoming the trusted advisor and the coach they’re looking for.
+* Maximize each client’s potential for success by **becoming the trusted advisor and the coach** they’re looking for.
-* Build a customer success machine that can onboard customers at scale.
+* Build a customer success **machine that can onboard customers at scale**.
 For example, this means creating and testing a customer playbook, and soon, hiring, leading and growing new CS team members.
-* Develop thought leadership by pushing the boundaries of what can be done in the sales and marketing world.
+* Develop **thought leadership** by pushing the boundaries of what can be done in the sales and marketing world.

 ### Where?
 How Much?
 The company is located in Mountain View, CA but you don't have to.
-If you're the perfect candidate but prefer working remotely, let's talk!
+If you want to work remotely, let's talk!

 Competitive salary + equity + 100% paid health care and dental coverage for you and your dependents